“No! You can’t have any! It’s mine!”

 These Bugs Need Baths!

-Tomato Hornworms, Grasshoppers, Spotted Cucumber Beetle, and Cabbage Leaf Loopers are harmless to people, but destructive to our plants.
+Tomato Hornworms, Grasshoppers, Spotted Cucumber Beetles, and Cabbage Leaf Loopers are harmless to people but destructive to our plants.
 They are also all too common among backyard gardens.
 So let’s learn how to spot them, remove them, and keep them from coming back.

 Tomato Hornworms are among the list of worst plant destroyers.
 One worm–actually a caterpillar–can destroy a plant overnight.
 And they camouflage with the plant so well they can be difficult to spot.
 So prevention is always the best medicine.
 You guessed by their name that Tomato Hornworms mostly like tomato plants.
 But, they will also go for eggplant, pepper, and potato.

 How to Spot A Tomato Hornworm

 In their most destructive stage, Tomato Hornworms appear as green caterpillars.
 They can be up to 5 inches long!
 When you see stems and no leaves on your plants, you have a hornworm problem, most likely.